ilse-langnar/bashGPT/README.md

 Now you can use **bash-gpt.sh** from anywhere in **i3wm** by pressing `$mod+Shift+c` and generating awesome text with OpenAI's GPT models! 🤖

+## Limitations 🚫
+**bash-gpt.sh** cannot handle double quotes very well.
+When you use double quotes in your input prompt, **bash-gpt.sh** replaces them with backslashes, which may cause unexpected behavior.
+To avoid this issue, use single quotes in your input prompt instead.

+Additionally, **bash-gpt.sh** is dependent on several packages, including rofi, xclip, curl, and jq.
+If any of these packages are missing or outdated, **bash-gpt.sh** may not function as expected.
+Therefore, it is important to make sure that all dependencies are properly installed and up-to-date before using bash-gpt.sh.

+👉 Note: The limitations mentioned above are subject to change as the script evolves over time.
+Please check the project's Github repository for the latest updates and known issues.

 ## Contributing 💪
 If you find any issues with **bash-gpt.sh** or want to contribute to the project, feel free to create an issue or a pull request on the Github repository.
 We welcome all contributions and suggestions! 🙏